 Establish mentorship as a team value

 It’s important to show your team what mentorship really is and why it matters.
-This will help them see value in being a mentor (or a mentee), which can make the program more successful.
+This will help them see value in being a mentor (or a mentee), which can make the volunteer program more successful.

 Start by talking about the benefits of mentorship.
 In a practical sense, mentors can save everyone time by streamlining training.
 It’s also about clarifying roles so volunteers understand where they’re needed and why they’re valued, youth mentoring expert Jean Rhodes, Ph.D. suggests.

 She points to a study on volunteer turnover that suggests volunteers who have more clarity and voice in a role are less likely to experience burnout.
 The study also shows that the more a volunteer feels burned out, the more likely they are to quit.
 This suggests that mentorship programs — which give people more structure in a role — can reduce volunteer turnover.

 From an individual perspective, mentoring helps people feel like they matter and that they have a say.
 As writer Lindsay Kolowich points out, “Being a mentor involves making yourself available to support and advise someone when they need it, delivering that support in a way that makes sense to them, and always keeping that person’s best interests in mind.”

 Mentoring programs can also help your organization maintain skills and knowledge over time, Susan Jacobs at Learning Solution says.
 Whether it’s a canvassing talking point or a silly story from the early days, mentors are the ones who carry and pass on the soul of an organization.
 When mentors see that they play a role in preserving the culture of an organization, they’ll understand why mentorship is an important team value.

 Create a clear goal for your mentorship program so that people understand why it matters, Sarah Kessler at Inc. writes.
 That goal will inform how you structure the program, so it’s important to decide this early on.

 Decide on a mentorship model